A Doll's House (1917 film): Plot

-Nora Helmer (Dorothy Phillips) has years earlier committed a forgery in order to save the life of her authoritarian husband Torvald Helmer (William Stowell), a well-to-do bank manager.
+Nora Helmer has years earlier committed a forgery in order to save the life of her authoritarian husband Torvald Helmer, a well-to-do bank manager.
 Her husband had become very ill, and the only thing that could save him was an operation in Italy.
-Unbeknownst to Torvald, Nora forged a check from her father's checkbook in order to get the money to send him there, aided and abetted by a crooked moneylender named Nils Krogstad (Lon Chaney) who worked as a clerk in her husband's bank.
+Unbeknownst to Torvald, Nora forged a check from her father's checkbook in order to get the money to send him there, aided and abetted by a crooked moneylender named Nils Krogstad who worked as a clerk in her husband's bank.

 Now she is being blackmailed by Krogstad, and lives in fear of her husband's finding out what she did, and of the shame such a revelation would bring to his career.
 Soon after, her husband catches Krogstad embezzling bank funds and fires him.
 Krogstad threatens to expose Nora if she does not help him to get his job back, but Nora persuades her husband to give Korgstad's job to a needy widow named Christina Linde instead.

 In retaliation, the moneylender tells Nora's husband everything.
 Even though Nora committed the forgery to save her husband from death, he still becomes enraged and cannot find it in himself to forgive her.
 He lectures her mercilessly until, in the end, Nora winds up leaving him in hopes of finding a better life elsewhere.